brucediesel/books/The Linux Programming Interface/notes.md

 When running in _user mode_ the CPU can only access virtual memory marked as being in user space.
 In kernel mode, the CPU can access memory in both user and kernel memory space.

 **Process versus kernel views of the system**
+A _process_ operates in isolation, it does not know exactly where it is in memory, where files are located etc.  All functions it requires are mediated by the kernel.
+A _kernel_ on the other hand, facilitates the running of all processes on the system.
+It schedules the processes, and maintains data structures containing information about all running processes are created, change state, and terminate.

+### 2.2 The Shell
+_shell_ is a special purpose program designed to read commands typed by a user and execute appropriate programs in response to those commands.
+_login shell_ is used to denote the process that is created to run a shell when the use first logs in.
+In Unix systems, the shell is a _user process_.
+There are many types of Unix shells:
+- _Bourne shell (sh)_ is the oldest and widely used.
+Included in all unix implementations.
+- _C Shell (csh)_ resembles C language in amy flow control constructs.
+Includes some useful features not in Bourne shell - command history, command-line editing, job control, aliases.
+- _Korn Shell (ksh)_ successor to bash, is backward compatible with bash, but incorporates interactive features like csh.
+- _Bourne Again Shell (bash)_ GNU's implementation of Bourne Shell, adds interactive features like in csh and ksh.
+Most widely used on Linux.